pulp/pulp_installer/roles/pulp_database/README.md

   This role sets the default to "auto", which is now more robust than "auto_legacy" on Ansible 2.8.

-This role is **not tightly coupled** to the `pulp_common` role, but uses some of the same variables.
-When used in the same play, the values are inherited from the role.
-When not used together, this role provides identical defaults.
+This role is **not tightly coupled** to the [pulp_common](../../roles/pulp_common)  role, but uses some of same  variables, listed below.
+This role provides identical default values.

 * `pulp_settings.databases.default`: A dictionary.
-Its primary use is by the pulp_common role, where it configures Pulp on how to talk to the database via a larger set of settings.
+Its primary use is by the [pulp_common](../../roles/pulp_common) role, where it configures Pulp on how to talk to the database via a larger set of settings.
   Its secondary use is by the this role, where it configures the database server according to a smaller set of settings.
 The smaller set of settings is listed below.
 Note that these default settings are merged by the installer with your own; merely setting pulp_settings with 1 setting under it will not blow away all